gabrielastudillo/operationalize-ml-microservices-kubernetes/README.md

 &nbsp;

-## Files:
+## _Files:_

-* app.py: The flask app that runs the service
+- app.py: The flask app that runs the service.
-* Makefile: File that allows to automate common task for aasy setup of the project
+- Makefile: File that allows to automate common task for aasy setup of the project.
-* Dockerfile: This file has the setup for creating a Docker image for the microservice
+- Dockerfile: This file has the setup for creating a Docker image for the microservice.
-* run_docker.sh: This script creates a docker image from the Dockerfile, list the images and starts a container
+- run_docker.sh: This script creates a docker image from the Dockerfile, list the images and starts a container.
-* make_prediction.sh: This script sends data for prediction using curl and prints the predicted value on the command line
+- upload_docker.sh: This script uploads a docker image to your docker hub account.
-* upload_docker.sh: This script uploads a docker image to docker hub
+- run_kubernetes.sh: This script runs the docker image in a kubernetes cluster (locally).
-* run_kubernetes.sh: This script runs the docker image in a kubernetes cluster
+- make_prediction.sh: This script sends data for prediction.